timveil-startree/Gaming-Analytics-With-Confluent-And-AWS/README.md

 ## Setup
 1. Rename the file named `example-client.properties` to `client.properties`.
 This file will be used by the local client to push game data into Confluent Cloud.
 1. Fill out the the `client.properties` file for the following fields:
-    ```
-    bootstrap.servers
-    sasl.username
-    sasl.password
-    ```
-    bootstrap.servers: to find this value, navigate to your cluster in Confluent Cloud.
+    - bootstrap.servers: to find this value, navigate to your cluster in Confluent Cloud.
 Find the cluster settings tab and find the `Bootstrap server` label.

-    sasl.username: This is the Key of your Kafka API Keys you created earlier. sasl.password: This is the Secret of your Kafka API keys you created earlier.
+    - sasl.username: This is the Key of your Kafka API Keys you created earlier.
+    - sasl.password: This is the Secret of your Kafka API keys you created earlier.

 1. Run the following command: `python3 run-game-simulation.py`